SeanKilleen/seankilleen.github.io/_posts/2012-12-14-bad-ux-experience-md-mva-2-for-1-deal.md

     javascript:__doPostBack('ctl00$btnChangeOfAddress','')

 Really?
-We're still doing postbacks on buttons this way?
+We're still doing post-backs on buttons this way?
 I guess the best way to avoid link rot is to make sure your link is never a link in the first place.

 ### What can we as Developers Learn From This?